MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * This may be used to, for example, install packages via the image's package manager, and then boot up a web server.
 * If an AMI has SSH bundled and enabled by default, it is possible to connect to it via SSH using the private key provided at creation.
 It is also possible to connect to some AMIs (such as "Amazon Linux 2") using "EC2 Instance Connect" which is a web-browser-based SSH client for some AWS AMI instances.
   * Despite being within the AWS management console, to use EC2 Instance Connect, the instance must have the SSH port (22) allowed as an inbound rule on its security group.
+* Meta-data about an instance can be found on the instance itself by running `curl http://169.254.169.254/latest/metadata/`.
+  * This includes information such as the current role the instance has assumed, it's IP addresses, and so on.

 ## Security Groups
 * A security group is similar to a firewall; it defines the network rules that allow traffic to flow into or out of EC2 instances.